things.api

 Read tasks created within last X days, weeks, or years into dicts.

-Per default, only incomplete tasks are included, but do see tasks for details on the optional parameters.
+Per default, only incomplete tasks are included, but do see things.api.tasks for details on the optional parameters.

 Parameters